-Amazon Advertising is the next new frontier for many online retailers.
+Amazon Ads is the next new frontier for many online retailers.
 Although some of the same strategies that work for Google Shopping also work well on Amazon, the platform has some important differences that impact how you should build and manage ads.

 Not sure where to start?
 Omnitail has got you covered with our all-in-one guide to Amazon ads.
 You’ll learn all about Amazon’s commission structure, and the best way to advertise all eligible products.
 We’ll cover ad types, bidding strategies, and measurement options.
 Finally, we’ll explore some drawbacks to running ads on the platform, and how you can overcome them.